Yashfain2000/DecodeLabs-Internship/README.md

-# Sales Data Analysis (Work in Progress)
+# Sales Data Analysis

 ## Overview

-This repository contains my Excel projects completed during my Data Analyst Internship at DecodeLabs.
+This repository contains my projects completed during my Data Analyst Internship at DecodeLabs.

-The purpose of this project is to practice data cleaning, data analysis, and dashboard creation using Microsoft Excel while working with a real-world sales dataset.
+The projects focus on data cleaning, data analysis, SQL querying, and extracting meaningful business insights from a sales dataset.

-> 🚧 Project Status: In Progress
+🚧 Overall Internship Project Status: In Progress

 ---

-## Internship Tasks
+## Internship Projects

 ### Project 1 – Data Cleaning

-Completed
+✅ Completed

 Tasks performed:

 - Removed duplicate records
 - Checked for missing values
 - Standardized data formats
 - Prepared the dataset for analysis

+---

 ### Project 2 – Excel Data Analysis
-In Progress

-Current work includes:
+✅ Completed

+Analysis performed:

 - Descriptive Statistics
 - Monthly Order & Revenue Analysis
 - Product-wise Sales Analysis
 - Payment Method Analysis
 - Referral Source Analysis
 - PivotTables & PivotCharts
+- Charts and visualizations
 - Dashboard Development
+- Analytical Thinking and Business Insights

+---

+### Project 3 – SQL Data Analysis

+✅ Completed

+The goal of this project was to use SQL queries to extract insights from the sales dataset.

+Analysis performed:

+- Total Number of Orders
+- Total Quantity Sold
+- Average Product Price
+- Orders by Product
+- Revenue by Product
+- Average Price by Product
+- Orders by Payment Method
+- Orders by Order Status
+- Highest-Priced Products
+- Delivered Orders by Product

+SQL concepts used:

+- SELECT
+- WHERE
+- ORDER BY
+- GROUP BY
+- COUNT()
+- SUM()
+- AVG()

+---

+### Project 4 – Coming Soon

+🚧 In Progress

+This project is the remaining task of my internship and will be added to this repository once completed.

 ---